Do you want to speed up your WordPress website?

 11. Reduce Redirects

 For many website users, redirects have some use.
 However, some redirects like 301 and redirect chains can make things slow.
 It’s always recommended to reduce the number of additional info requests your servers take.
 Make sure you reduce the redirects on your WordPress website.

-So these are legit ways to speed up your WordPress website easily.
+So these are legit ways to speed up your WordPress website easily in 2023.
 You can implement all the ways listed above to make your website load fast.
 However, we recommend backing your WordPress website before making any of these changes.